ostreedev/ostree/README.md

 Atomic upgrades, rollback
 -------------------------

-Hacktree is designed to atomically swap operating systems - such that during an upgrade and reboot process, you either get the full new system, or the old one.
+OSTree is designed to atomically swap operating systems - such that during an upgrade and reboot process, you either get the full new system, or the old one.
 There is no "Please don't turn off your computer".
 We do this by simply using a symbolic link like: